 We review the composition of the peer group annually to ensure that companies are relevant for comparative purposes.
 We factor in the relative size of these companies since size of the company generally correlates with compensation paid.
-We believe that the current group of companies is representative of the sector in which the Company operates, and the group was chosen because of each of the companies' relative leadership position in the publishing sector, their relative size as measured by market capitalization and the relative complexity of the business and the CEO's role and responsibilities.
+We believe that the current group of companies noted below is representative of the sector in which the Company operates, and the group was chosen because of each company's relative leadership position in the publishing sector, their relative size as measured by market capitalization and the relative complexity of the business and the CEO's role and responsibilities.
 These companies currently are:

-- · A.H.
+- A.H.
 Belo Corporation;

 - Gannett Co., Inc.;

 - Journal Communications, Inc.;

 - The McClatchy Company;

-- Media General, Inc.;
+- · Media General, Inc.;

 - The New York Times Company;

-- · The E.W.
+- The E.W.
 Scripps Company; and

 - The Washington Post Company.

 The Company's Human Resources Department provides us with compensation data obtained from the proxy statements of each of these companies.
-We also utilize compensation data from Equilar, Inc., Watson Wyatt Worldwide, Inc. and the Inland Press Association.
+We also utilize compensation data compiled by Equilar, Inc., Watson Wyatt Worldwide, Inc. and the Inland Press Association.

-We use consultants on specific issues and rotate those consulting assignments among nationally prominent executive compensation firms.
+We use outside compensation consultants from time to time to advise us on specific issues and rotate those consulting assignments among nationally prominent executive compensation firms.
+We did not engage any such consultants in 2012.